Ibuprofen: History

 Ibuprofen was derived from propionic acid by the research arm of Boots Group during the 1960s.
 The name is derived from the 3 functional groups: isobutyl (ibu) propionic acid (pro) phenyl (fen).
 Its discovery was the result of research during the 1950s and 1960s to find a safer alternative to aspirin.
 The molecule was discovered and synthesized by a team led by Stewart Adams, with a patent application filed in 1961.
 Adams initially tested the drug as treatment for his hangover.
-In 1985, Boots' worldwide patent for ibuprofen expired and generic products were launched.
+In 1985, Boots's worldwide patent for ibuprofen expired and generic products were launched.

-The drug was launched as a treatment for rheumatoid arthritis in the United Kingdom in 1969, and in the United States in 1974.
-Later, in 1983 and 1984, it became the first NSAID (other than aspirin) to be available over the counter (OTC) in these two countries.
+The medication was launched as a treatment for rheumatoid arthritis in the United Kingdom in 1969, and in the United States in 1974.
+Later, in 1983 and 1984, it became the first NSAID (other than aspirin) to be available over-the-counter (OTC) in these two countries.
 Boots was awarded the Queen's Award for Technical Achievement in 1985 for the development of the drug.
-Dr. Adams was subsequently awarded an Order of the British Empire (OBE) in 1987.

 In November 2013, work on ibuprofen was recognized by the erection of a Royal Society of Chemistry blue plaque at Boots' Beeston Factory site in Nottingham, which reads:

 and another at BioCity Nottingham, the site of the original laboratory, which reads:

-Society and culture

-Availability
+Availability and administration

 Ibuprofen was made available by prescription in the United Kingdom in 1969 and in the United States in 1974.
-Since then, it has become available over the counter around the world in pharmacies, supermarkets, and other stores, because it is well tolerated and because there is extensive experience of it in the population and in phase-IV trials (postapproval studies).

-Ibuprofen is the International nonproprietary name (INN), British Approved Name (BAN), Australian Approved Name (AAN) and United States Adopted Name (USAN).
+Ibuprofen is the international nonproprietary name (INN), British Approved Name (BAN), Australian Approved Name (AAN) and United States Adopted Name (USAN).
 In the United States, it has been sold under the brand-names Motrin and Advil since 1974 and 1984, respectively.
-Ibuprofen is commonly available in the United States up to the FDA's 1984 dose limit OTC, rarely used higher by prescription.

-In 2009, the first injectable formulation of ibuprofen was approved in the United States, under the trade name Caldolor.
+In 2009, the first injectable formulation of ibuprofen was approved in the United States, under the brand name Caldolor.

-Route

-Ibuprofen can be taken by mouth (as a tablet, a capsule, or a suspension) and intravenously.
+Ibuprofen can be taken orally (by mouth) and intravenously.